hapifhir/org.hl7.fhir.core/security.md

 Note that libraries that this library depends on still access the filesystem directly.
 Review of the use of these libraries is ongoing.

+Dependency Notes:
+ SQLite: This library uses the SQLite library for database access.
+SQLite accesses the files directly, but the file is always touched using ManagedFileAccess to ensure that access is not denied before being used

 Validator: The validator CLI also accesses local files as specified in the command line parameters, and runs in the user context.
 TODO: we are considering whether to support a command line parameter restricting path access to particular directories.